heurezjusz/Quasiperiods/README.txt

 This input format allows us to test algorithms on tests with huge alphabets.
 Output format of all executables is a list if packages.

+-- C++ library usage --

+To use any of above algorithms, run "make" in location "seed/lib".
+It will create directories "imp", "kkrrw" and "kkrrws".
+Include "seed/lib/[ALGORITHM].h" in your code, where [ALGORITHM] should be replaced with "imp", "kkrrw" or "kkrrws".
+It will provide the function

+    void algorithm(std::vector<int> &word, std::vector<Pack> &result);

+which takes input in "vector<int>" format (consecutive elements of the vector represents consecutive letters), and appends the output at the end of the vector "result".

+Compile your code linking all objective files ("*.o") from directory "seed/lib/[ALGORITHM]".

 ** Directory partial-covers **